Sheath constraints on turbulent magnetised plasmas: Orderings

 Notably, this field causes an $\vec{E} \times \vec{B}$ drift in the $y$ direction $ \sim \left( \partial_x \phi / B \right) \cos \alpha$.
 When $l_{\rm ms} \sim \rho_{\rm S} \cos \alpha$, this drift of the same order as the sound velocity $c_{\rm S}$ and varies on the length scale $\rho_{\rm S} \cos \alpha$ in the $x$ direction.

 We anticipate that ions enter the magnetised sheath region with a velocity component parallel to the magnetic field comparable to the sound speed $c_{\rm S}$ \cite{Chodura-1982}.
 Then, the time taken by an ion to reach the target is the width of the region divided by the component $\sim c_{\rm S} \sin \alpha$ of the parallel velocity normal to the wall, giving $l_{\rm ms} / (c_{\rm S} \sin \alpha) \sim (l_{\rm ms} / \rho_{\rm S}) (\Omega \sin \alpha)^{-1} $.
+The perpendicular velocity does not contribute significantly to the time taken by an ion to reach the target, as it brings the ion to the target over the fast timescale $\Omega^{-1}$ only after the ion gyro-orbit has itself moved close enough to the target.
 The typical time scale for an ion crossing the magnetised sheath is therefore given by

 Note that $ 1 \lesssim l_{\rm ms}/\rho_{\rm S} \sim \cos \alpha + \lambda_{\rm D}/ \rho_{\rm S} \ll 1/\delta$, so that $l_{\rm ms} / \rho_{\rm S}$ does not impact the expansion in $\delta \ll 1$ or $\alpha \ll 1$.
 During this time, the ion moves tangentially to the target: in the $z$ direction due to the projection $\sim c_{\rm S} \cos \alpha$ of its parallel streaming, and in the $y$ direction due to its $\vec{E} \times \vec{B}$ drift $\sim c_{\rm S} \cos \alpha (\rho_{\rm S} / l_{\rm ms})$.
 The characteristic displacement of an ion in traversing the magnetised sheath is thus $l_{\rm ms} / \tan \alpha$ in the $z$ direction and $\rho_{\rm S} / \tan \alpha$ in the $y$ direction.
 The characteristic length scale of the bulk plasma outside the magnetised sheath in the $z$ direction is $L / \sin \alpha $ (see figure \ref{fig-lzscale}), and is thus much larger than the $z$-displacement of an ion within the magnetised sheath by virtue of (\ref{orderings-length}).
 The bulk length scale in the $y$ direction, $L \sim \rho_{\rm S} / \delta $, is only larger than the displacement of the ion in this direction in the more stringent ordering $\tan \alpha \gg \delta$, which is only a special case of the more general ordering (\ref{alpha-delta}) assumed here.
 Hence, for small angles $\alpha \sim \delta \ll 1$, the effect of the variation of the bulk electrostatic potential along an ion trajectory in the thin magnetised sheath must be accounted for in the $y$ direction but not in the $z$ direction.